 Which schools do we visit?

-The Strafford County Public Health Network will be visiting the schools listed below offering free influenza vaccinations to students who come prepared with parent/guardian consent.
+The Strafford County Public Health Network will be visiting the schools listed below offering free influenza vaccinations to students with parent/guardian consent.
+Click here for directions on signing your student up.

 - Dover High School